Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

         - sonar.exclusions=wwwroot/lib/**
         - d:sonar.login="\<your token\>"

-1. Add task "Run Code Analysis" and "Publish Analysis Results" to your build.
+1. Add task "Run Code Analysis" and "Publish Quality Gate Result" to your build.

 1. Reorder the tasks to respect the following order:
    - Prepare Analysis task before any MSBuild or Visual Studio Build task
    - Run Code Analysis task after the Visual Studio Test task
-   - Publish Analysis Result task after the Run Code Analysis task
+   - Publish Quality Gate Result task after the Run Code Analysis task

 1. Save the build, do not queue it.